merlos/panatrans-kml_extractor/README.md

 This gem is a proxy to generate a GTFS feed.

-It's has been thought just to solve a particular problem and, although it has many things hardcoded for this particular case, it should not be very difficult for a ruby on rails developer to extend it or accommodate the code to another case.
+It's has been thought just to solve a particular problem and, although, it has many things hardcoded, it should not be very difficult for a ruby on rails developer to extend it or accommodate the code to another case.

 ## Expected format of the KML file.

-You have a few examples of the KML files on `test/fixtures/` and the export of http://www.mibus.com.pa/rutas/ and https://www.google.com/maps/d/viewer?mid=1qrNCXDiwFL-yWeFNwOw3U2l0v1I
+You have a few examples of the KML files on `test/fixtures/`.
+The gem also includes the the export of http://www.mibus.com.pa/rutas/ (available also in Google Maps https://www.google.com/maps/d/viewer?mid=1qrNCXDiwFL-yWeFNwOw3U2l0v1I)

 The gem just processes a KML file and outputs a GTFS feed.
-The KML should have two folders:
+The KML shall have two folders:

 * Folder of stops (name: `Rutas_por_parada` ): A bunch of single points coordinates
 * Folder of routes/trips (name: `RUTAS_METROBUS_2016`): A set of polylines.

 ## Installation